-Biased Preferences for Wealth Taxation: The Case of Misperceived Tax Burden Consequences
+(Mathematical) Complexity and Preferences for Taxation: The Case of Wealth Taxation

-The individual capacity to form personal preferences constitutes an essential element of the democratic process.
-At the same time, policies with far-reaching consequences often require profound expertise.
-Taxation is such an example.
-Due to its complex character, bounded rationality might induce biases causing other outcomes than intended.
-This paper quantiﬁes shifts in stated preferences for wealth taxation caused by misperceived burden consequences of commonly politically discussed tax parameters: tax allowances and tax rates.
+It is well documented that humans have difficulties in understanding nonlinear growth.
+This paper explores to what extent this type of bounded rationality translates into preferences for specific wealth-tax designs.
+In particular, we quantify shifts in stated preferences for wealth taxation caused by misperceived burden consequences of commonly politically discussed tax parameters: tax allowances and tax rates.
 For this, we conducted a randomized survey experiment with over 1,200 respondents in Germany.
-In a 2 by 2 design, our respondents were randomly selected to indicate both their preferred tax allowance and tax rate for either a yearly or a one-time wealth tax.
-Our treatment group was provided with easy-to-understand information on the resulting eﬀective lifetime tax burden for the re-spective instrument.
-We ﬁnd the preferred eﬀective tax rate to drop by almost 15 percentage points for a yearly wealth tax if our participants are fully informed, whereas we do not ﬁnd this eﬀect for the one-time wealth tax.
-In terms of informed preferences our respondents prefer the yearly wealth tax over a one time wealth tax if misperceptions are resolved: the preferred eﬀective tax burden of a yearly wealth tax is about 25 percentage points higher (40.0% vs. 15.2%).
-While not being able to fully explain the source of this diﬀerence, we argue that both the total burden as well as the reasonability of single payments might be factors that form preferences for tax parameters.
+In a 2x2 design, our respondents were randomly selected to indicate both their preferred tax allowance and tax rate for either a yearly or a onetime wealth tax.
+Our treatment group was provided with easy-to-understand information on the resulting total tax burden for the respective wealth tax instrument.
+We find the preferred effective tax rate drops by almost 15 percentage points for a yearly wealth tax if our participants are fully informed, whereas we do not find this effect for the one-time wealth tax.
+We argue that both the total tax burden and the perceived feasibility of single payments are factors that form preferences for tax parameters.

 Keywords: Wealth taxation, Tax preferences, Misconception, Misperception, Randomized experiment